akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 ## The asset collection attribute

-To link your assets to your products, use the attribute called the asset collection attribute.
-This attribute allows you to manage several assets for a same product by using only one single attribute.
+To link your assets to your products, use the asset collection attribute.
+This attribute allows you to manage several assets for the same product by using only one single attribute.

 ![Zoom on the asset collection attribute](../img/zoom_asset_collection_attribute.png)